Find Employees: The Ultimate Guide to Maximising Applicant Attraction

 Use the Correct Order of Applicant Attraction Channels

-Advertising with the Job Centre Plus, may help you find applicants for blue-collar workers.
-But don’t be fooled by the free job advertising, the cost is the amount of time you waste with irrelevant applicants.
+Advertising with the Jobcentre may help you find applicants for blue-collar workers.
+But don’t be fooled by the free job advertising; the hidden cost is the time you waste with irrelevant applicants

-Job Fairs and Career Fairs are generally a waste of time unless you have a significant and immediate hiring requirement.
+Job and Career Fairs may be suitable if you have a significant and immediate hiring requirement.

 Common Exceptions

-The main exceptions to this order are in the following situations:
+The main exceptions to this order of Applicant Attraction Channels are in the following situations:

-• General retail and hospitality roles.
-I typically start with a “help wanted” advert in a shop window with a clear call to action about how to apply.
-Be careful not to damage your consumer brand, though: I’ve seen restaurants advertising for chefs with “no experience required”, which as a potential customer makes me want to find somewhere else to eat!
+• General retail and hospitality roles: Start with a “Help Wanted” advert in a shop window with a clear call-to-action and contact details about how to apply.
+Be careful not to damage your consumer brand though; I’ve seen restaurants advertising for chefs with “No experience required”, which as a potential customer makes me want to find somewhere else to eat!

 Avoid These Applicant Attraction Channels